-The Historic Preservation Program offers two full-year Graduate Employee (GE) positions and three one-term Graduate Employee positions each academic year.
-These positions include:
+The Historic Preservation Program offered one full-year Graduate Employee (GE) position and one single-term GE position for the coming academic year.

-- One position supports the Pacific Northwest Field School (PNWFS) and provides assistance to the PNWFS director in coordinating the details of the annual field school.
+- One, three-term position supports the Pacific Northwest Field School (PNWFS) and provides assistance to the PNWFS director in coordinating the details of the annual field school

 - A second, single-term GE research assistant position is to work with program faculty on a research project and to provide administrative support to the program

 These positions are open to all historic preservation students; however, preference is given to students entering their second year in the program.
 The GE call goes out each year in the spring for awards given the following academic year.

-In addition to the internal GEs, historic preservation students often hold GEs in other departments or programs while pursuing their studies.
+In addition to the internal GEs, historic preservation students may hold GEs in other departments or programs while pursuing their studies.
 The Graduate School maintains a complete listing of the open GE positions throughout campus.